 Our route is just that: the route we walked.
 There are innumerable options and we don’t claim that our variant of Jamal’s route is the best way to walk across southern Utah.
 We are sharing the track of our hike for reference purposes only, not because we think anybody should necessarily follow the route we walked.
 We suggest that anybody interested in hiking Across Utah use Jamal’s site as a primary reference resource.
 Hike your own hike.

 What would we change?

-A better route through the La Sal Mountains would avoid the paved La Sal Loop Road.
+A better route through the La Sal Mountains would avoid some miles on the paved La Sal Loop Road.
 A possibility is mapped in green in the CalTopo map file.
 However, this option crosses the 10,700’ pass between Horse Mountain and Mt.
 Wass so is not viable if there is significant snow.
 Another change would be to eliminate walking the paved Burr Trail from The Gulch to Boulder.
-Jamal’s AU heads south into the Escalante, but we had been there many time previously.
+Jamal’s AU heads south into the Escalante, thus avoiding the road but missing Boulder and the Mail Trail.
 It is probably possible to map a route approaching Boulder from the northeast and thus avoid both the Burr Trail and the private land along Deer Creek and east of Boulder.
 A final change would be to find a better way to connect the exit from Zion NP and getting into the Pine Mountains.
 We went the way we did to resupply in New Harmony, but it meant about 5 miles of pavement walking.
-There is also pieces of private land on the east side of the Dixie NF, so it was not completely clear during planning what was legal access between the forest and Interstate 15.
+There are pieces of private land on the east side of the Dixie NF, so it was not completely clear during planning what was legal access between the forest and Interstate 15.
 But it would be nice to delete the road walk.